rafael-xmr/fcmp-plus-plus-optimization-competition-private/README.md

 Please see the [list of approved dependencies](./dependencies).
 PRs are welcome and will be reviewed on a case-by-case basis.

-7) Submissions must not rely on tables built at compile-time.
+7) Submissions must not rely on tables built at time of compilation.

 8) Implementations must run in constant time.